vcgeorge/ViitorCloud---Knowledge-Bank/README.md

-A knowledge base is a centralized database for spreading information and data.
-Knowledge bases support collecting, organizing, retrieving, and sharing knowledge.
+A knowledge bank is a centralized database for spreading information and data.
+This will help us  in collecting, organizing, retrieving, and sharing knowledge.